muhammedb8826/Calculator/README.md

 # 📖 Calculator <a name="about-project"></a>

--In this project I am going to build a To-Do List App: It is useful as Writing your daily tasks on a list can help you increase productivity and decrease stress.
-To-do lists enable you to segment your goals into achievable activities and complete large projects by breaking them into smaller assignments.
-Recording tasks can allow you to better manage your time and encourages you to achieve more throughout your day.
+- In this project I am going to build a Calculator App.

 **Calculator App** is a static page that has been